WHERE ARE ALL THE FRUIT TREES?

 JOHN ESKANDARI: FRUIT TREE WRANGLER

 If you’re looking to plant fruit trees in Chicago, John Eskandari, certified arborist and landscape designer is the guy to ask.
 Eskandari has experience and wisdom galore: a long tenure purchasing trees and shrubs at Gethsemane and a current landscaping project at the mayor’s house.
 Plus, he planted the sensory gardens at The Hadley Institute for the Blind and Visually Impaired.
-“John helped [the garden to life],” says Chief Marketing Officer at Hadley Joan Jaeger.
+“John helped bring [the garden to life],” says Chief Marketing Officer at Hadley Joan Jaeger.
 “Through a thoughtful use of stone, water elements and vegetation which can be enjoyed through texture, scent and sound, he created a serene, fully accessible space that allows people with visual impairments and other disabilities to fully enjoy its beauty.”

 A photo of the Hadley Institute’s gardens.
 Kind credits to the Hadley Institute for the photo.